lubufa/content/Packs/GitHubMCP/Integrations/GitHubMCP/README.md

 Use this integration to connect securely with a GitHub Model Context Protocol (MCP) server and access its tools in real time.
-This integration was integrated and tested with version xx of GitHubMCP.

 ## Configure GitHub MCP in Cortex